VivekVallabhan3407/Resume_Builder/README.md

 ﻿# Resume Builder Project

 A  Resume Builder that helps users create professional resumes effortlessly.
 The application provides multiple resume templates, allowing users to input their details and generate a well-formatted resume.
+Just enter your details in the form, choose a template and generate your resume to be downloaded.

 ##Features
 1. User-friendly interface with HTML, CSS, and JavaScript.